mudassarsyed/testcafe/README.md

 ## Generating Reports

-- Generate Report using the following flag: `-r html:reports/report.html` in the testcafe command, the node package `testcafe-reporter-html` is needed.
-Other [test reporters](https://devexpress.github.io/testcafe/documentation/guides/concepts/reporters.html) can also be used
+- Generate Report using the following flag: `-r html:reports/report.html` in the testcafe command, the node package `testcafe-reporter-html` is used in the package.json for supporting this functionality.
+Other test reporters, as outlined in the TestCafe documentation [here](https://devexpress.github.io/testcafe/documentation/guides/concepts/reporters.html) can also be used

 ## Additional Resources